 Applicants with prior NAIT Health and Life Sciences credentials or who have successfully completed at least one approved Open Studies course in the School of Health and Life Sciences with a minimum of 75% may be given special consideration for the interview shortlist.

 Final selection is based strictly on the interview scores.
 Applicants who are offered conditional acceptance need to maintain the academic average presented in phase 1 in order to secure final acceptance.

 Please refer to the Student Selection Criteria and Process for more information.

 Additional Requirements and Considerations

-The following activities are encouraged to ensure an adequate understanding of the Medical Radiologic Technology program and profession:
+Applicants are encouraged to complete the following activities ensure an adequate understanding of the Medical Radiologic Technology program and profession: